Elementis Executes Share Buyback to Enhance Shareholder Value - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Elementis has executed a share buyback program, purchasing 140,000 of its own ordinary shares at an average price of 161.0507 pence per share.
-This move is part of the company’s strategy to manage its capital structure and enhance shareholder value, reflecting its commitment to optimizing financial performance and market positioning.
+Elementis plc has executed a share buyback program, purchasing 140,000 of its own ordinary shares at an average price of 170.9511 pence per share.
+This move is part of a broader strategy to optimize capital structure and enhance shareholder value, reducing the total number of shares in issue and potentially increasing earnings per share.

-The most recent analyst rating on (GB:ELM) stock is a Hold with a £164.00 price target.
+The most recent analyst rating on (GB:ELM) stock is a Buy with a £200.00 price target.
 To see the full list of analyst forecasts on Elementis stock, see the GB:ELM Stock Forecast page.

 Spark’s Take on GB:ELM Stock